-Creating a problem statement for a startup (proven formula + examples)
+Creating a problem statement for a startup (+formula)

 Often, a startup idea begins with the idea for a solution.
-Although this makes sense, it is the problem of a customer segment that is the starting point of your startup.
+Although this makes sense, it is the problem of a customer segment that is the starting point of your business model validation journey.
 You need to make sure to find a real customer segment with a real problem before working out a solution, you do this by conducting customer interviews.
-Believing that your solution is relevant without researching if there really is a problem worth solving, is a common pitfall that made many startups end up in the startup graveyard.
+Believing that your solution is relevant without researching if there really is a problem worth solving, is a common pitfall that made many startups end up in the startup graveyard That’s why need to validate your assumptions about your customer’s problem, step by step.
+This process is called Lean Innovation.
 Today, we will discuss how you can prevent this mistake from happening, by creating a problem statement for your startup.

 When you’ve proven that there is a customer segment with a serious problem, you need to be able to convince others that this problem is real.
 Because selling people your idea begins with convincing them that there is a problem to solve.
 We use the problem statement for startups to create a convincing one-liner of our customer segment and its problem.

 What is a problem statement?

 In essence, a problem statement is the fusion of your found customer, the problems they encounter, and what they are trying to achieve, this goes for startups as well as corporate ventures.
 For corporate venture builders, constructing these in this manner curtains that you incorporated all essential elements in a way that allows you to compare problems properly.

 You will, once again, find that your customer segment, what they are trying to achieve, and their encountered problems are mostly constructed from the customer interviews you have conducted.
 So doing these customer interviews is absolutely necessary to create a problem statement for your startup.

 To create a problem statement we use the following formula:

 A <customer segment> is <trying to achieve> but encounters <hurdle/irritation> in doing so.